dotnet/docs/docs/framework/wcf/how-to-implement-a-wcf-contract.md

 This tutorial describes the second of five tasks required to create a basic Windows Communication Foundation (WCF) application.
 For an overview of the tutorials, see [Tutorial: Get started with Windows Communication Foundation applications](getting-started-tutorial.md).

-The next step in creating a WCF application is to implement the WCF service interface that you created in the previous step.
+The next step for creating a WCF application is to add code to implement the WCF service interface that you created in the previous step.
 In this step, you create a class named `CalculatorService` that implements the user-defined `ICalculator` interface.
-Each method in the following code implements the calculator operation and writes text to the console for testing purposes.
+Each method in the following code calls a calculator operation and writes text to the console to test it.

+In this tutorial, you learn how to:
+> [!div class="checklist"]
+> - Create code to implement the WCF service contract.

-## Implement a WCF service contract
+## Add code to implement the WCF service contract

 Open the *Service1.cs* (or *Service1.vb*) file and replace its code with the following code: